 According to records kept by the POW medical staff at the camp, Pvt.
 Jacob P. Henry died from inanition on Wednesday, July 1, 1942, at approximately 7:45 A.M. and was buried in the camp cemetery.
 He was the 495 POW to die in the camp.

-This was the last communication his family received about him for almost two years.
-It is most likely that the War Department learned of his death from records kept by the POWs at Cabanatuan that had been captured after the liberation of the POWs there in January 1945.
+It appears that his family did not receive any information about him for almost two years.
+It is known that in 1943 many families received letters from the War Department stating their relatives were considered Missing in Action.
+Often, this was followed by a second letter stating that the War Department now considered the man dead.
+From available information, it is most likely that the War Department learned of his death from records kept by the POWs at Cabanatuan that had been captured after the liberation of the POWs there in January 1945.
 In June 1945, his parents received another message from the War Department.

 Mr. and Mrs. William Henry